Britain’s involvement in WW1

 Britain as one of the three main allies (along with France and, Russia) in the beginning of WW1 was fighting the central powers (German, Austria Hungary and The Ottoman Empire from Oct 1914) from the very beginning of the war.
 Britain was at the height of its power in 1914 heading towards the pinnacle of centuries of colonialism and empire building.
 The British Empire covered nearly a quarter of the whole globe thus being the worlds leading superpower in 1914.
 However, the start of WW1 would put that title to threat.

 In total, 8.7 million men served Britain and its empire in WW1.
-However, these where people from all over the globe and not just the British Isles – of these around 6 million came from the British Isles, while the further 2.7 million came from the Empire around the world.
+However, these people came from all over the globe and not just the British Isles.
+Around 6 million came from the British Isles, while the other 2.7 million came from all corners of the Empire.

 Theatres of operation:

 Total British deaths

 Britain had always been a naval power and since the battle of Trafalgar, and in the 100 years between Trafalgar and WW1 had taken dominance as the worlds largest and most powerful fleet.
 The naval arms race of the pre war period had resulted in many new design innovations in naval warfare and many new types of ships, most notably the dreadnought battleships (note a battleship does not encompass every type of warship but is a specific type of warship that where built in the first half of the 20th century).
 This was the golden age for the all big gun warships with every new class of capital ship being bigger and better than the last.
 They would have bigger guns, more armor and be faster than the last each time.

 The result of all this innovation was huge fleets of massive modern warships, but the problem was that they where all untested in battle.
 Despite the size of these fleets and all the investment into them, only a few naval engagements actually took place during WW1.
 However there was one major surface engagement of massive scale that did take place , the battle of Jutland.